 Hotels are a 24-hour operation and use a lot of energy.
 However, venues are now working tirelessly to reduce energy use, all-the-while retaining the quality of the guest experience.
 Initiatives include using energy-producing elevators and heat-recovery chillers that use excess warmth to produce hot water.
 One-quarter of hotels in the USA use in-room sensors to switch air conditioning off when guests are out, while three-quarters of hotels now use low-energy LED lighting: aspects that have a positive environmental impact, yet still retain the quality of the customer experience.

 A simple switch to near-waterless laundry systems could reduce the water usage of your laundry operation by up to 80%.
 If you replace showers, faucets, and toilets with low-flow alternatives, you could reduce the water usage of most fixtures by 35% or more.

 The typical hotel guest produces roughly 2lbs of waste per night.
 As a result, recycling programs have become the norm in hotels, with everything from morning newspapers to room-service food and beverage containers being recovered.
 By the end of 2019, Purezza had helped remove almost 40 million single-use bottles from the hospitality supply chain.

 The Sheraton Hotel in San Diego has become zero-waste by offering in-room recycling units, coupled with an end-of-life plan to reuse or recycle nearly every object used at the property.

-Reduced water usage, lower energy consumption and less waste sent to landfill each translates into lower overall costs — with such actions quickly paying for themselves by offering an average return on investment of anywhere between 25% to 50%.
+Reduced water usage, lower energy consumption, and less waste sent to landfills each translate into lower overall costs — with such actions quickly paying for themselves by offering an average return on investment of anywhere between 25% to 50%.

 For a simple way to kickstart your push into being more sustainable, consider a Purezza water dispensing system.